RandomVapeUser/Custom-AutoSecure/README.md

 ## Disclaimer

-**This tool is for learning, testing, and awareness training only.** If you encounter any issue dm me / make a [issue](https://github.com/RandomVapeUser/Custom-AutoSecure/issues).
+**This tool is for learning, testing, and awareness training only.** Using it without consent or on real systems is illegal.
 The author is not responsible for misuse.

 ---